MohsinAejazRahman/Libft/README.md

 local copy and are discarded when the function returns.
 <br> **Pointer parameters** receive a copy of the memory address.
 While the pointer copy itself follows these rules, dereferencing
 it accesses the original memory location.
 This allows for modifications to the referenced data, but requires explicit management.
 <br> This means that:<br> 1.
-Memory modifications through dereferenced pointers are perminent beyond function <br>2.
+Memory modifications through dereferenced pointers are permanent beyond function <br>2.
 Losing the last
 reference to allocated memory creates unrecoverable leaks (security hazzard) <br>3.
 There is no automatic mechanism to revert pointer-based modifications <br>4.
 All pointer arithmetic must maintain valid address boundaries